faizanzafar40/BOUNCE/README.md

-# BOUNCE-Game-OOP
+# BOUNCE
-A single player game built using C++ and OpenGL
+A single player BOUNCE game built using C++ and OpenGL